AxelThevenot/K-Means/README.md

 ```
 At last we create the `k_means()` function, which will run the algorithm while the convergence is not reached.

 This function is a little special as it will be called by the matplotlib.animation object.
 That's why there is the argument `frame_number` which is incremented each time the function is called.
 In this program, we will activate the k-means algorithm by pressing the Enter key.
-Only when the key will be pressed, the `k_means()` will run the algorithm.
+Only when the key is pressed, the `k_means()` will run the algorithm.

 As you may have seen, the `display()` is not written yet.
 I addition to that, the function, which links the Enter key to the start is also not written.
-I will be next.
+It will be the next step.

 ```python
 def k_means(frame_number):